Schools and Young People

 The Abbey Buildings has hosted “A Celebration of Children’s Art” which was organised by the Abingdon Decorative and Fine Arts Society to commemorate Abingdon’s Charter Year.
 There were activities for children in the Lower Hall and every school in Abingdon was represented in the exhibition in the Long Gallery.

 Over the past few years we have given guided tours of the Abbey Buildings to groups from John Mason School (as part of their Charter Day activities), Our Lady’s Abingdon School, and Dunmore School.
-Please email our Schools Liaison Officer for further information.
+Please email for further information.